 Have the Courage to Walk Alone

-When you are struggling with taking that first step to walk alone, ask yourself if that step is done for LOVE.
-LOVE for yourself and LOVE for LIFE.
 Often times we allow ourselves to stay stuck in a bad, miserable or unhealthy situation because we are afraid of the backlash we may get from the crowd if we decide to leave.
-If you live your LIFE with LOVE as your main driver, you will only reciprocate that energy and more will come right back to you.
+If you live your LIFE with LOVE as your main driver, you will only reciprocate that energy, and more will come right back to you.